learn-co-students/SENG-LIVE-092021/phase-4/02-client-server-comm-1/marketplace/README.md

 ```

-2. Handle object creation in controller, make sure to add logic to address valid vs invalid data(three ways to do this) and send a serialized response based on result.
+2. Handle object creation in controller, making sure to add logic to address valid vs invalid data(three ways to do this).
+Respond with JSON:

 ```rb
 def create